vedaloliver/Bioinformatics---Pattern-Recognition-/README.md

 To do:

+While i suffer from time contrainsts a prominent feature i am intending to include is to add more efficient algorithms (for example, Boyer-Moore) to this project, which will allow me to compare the efficiency and speed of alignment.

+Also, to add:
-- Prompt the user the amount of mismatches they'd like to include in the pattern
+- Prompt the user the amount of mismatches they'd like to include in the naive pattern recognition algorithm
 - Reinsert the final function which provides the user with a count of how many reads were successfully mapped to the reference genome
 - Provide an example genome and corresponding reads